My Mo Space

 What are the symptoms?

-Men may experience few or no symptoms of testicular cancer.
-Important symptoms to watch for include:
+Men may experience few or no symptoms of testicular cancer, however important warning signs to watch for include:

 Swelling or a lump in either testicle (usually painless)